-The Business and Bankruptcy Law Journal (BBLJ) is the newest journal opportunity offered at the School of Law.
-One of only three student-edited law journals in the nation with a bankruptcy focus, the BBLJ will incorporate articles and comments authored by attorneys, judges, academics, and students.
+The Business and Bankruptcy Law Journal (BBLJ) is the law school's newest journal.
+It covers all facets of business law and bankruptcy law-as they might apply to the largest multi-national corporations, to sports organizations, or to individuals.
+The BBLJ is edited by students and seeks articles and comments authored by attorneys, judges, academics, and students.
 Its target audience is broad and includes both the academic and the professional legal communities.